Michel Bisceglia: Composer, arranger, orchestrator

 As a composer, arranger and orchestrator.
 Bisceglia has worked with the Brussels Philharmonic and the Orquestra Nacional do Porto.
 In 2004 he started his own symphonic orchestra: Prova Symfonica.
 In 2010 at the start of Belgium's 12th Presidency of the European Council, he conducted a symphonic orchestra at the 'I Love EU'-concert in Brussels.
 In 2018, Michel arranged and played the film music of Tim Burton during the exhibition: "The World Of Tim Burton" in C-Mine Genk.

 Film composer

 Bisceglia is also a film composer.
 In 2013 he composed the soundtrack for the feature film Marina by director Stijn Coninx.
 This film is based upon the life of the Italian singer Rocco Granata, who moved to Belgium when he was a young boy.
 Moreover, he composed the music for Blue Bird, a feature film directed by Gust Van den Berghe that was screened in the Directors' Fortnight section at the 2011 Cannes Film Festival.

 He has also composed music for Vincent Lannoo's In the Name Of The Son and Little Glory, a film with Hollywood-actor Cameron Bright.

-At the 25th of October 2014 Michel Bisceglia's soundtrack for the film Marina won the Public Choice Award at the World Soundtrack Awards.
+On 25 October 2014 Michel Bisceglia's soundtrack for the film Marina won the Public Choice Award at the World Soundtrack Awards.